True Colors (Cyndi Lauper album): Commercial performance

 In the United States, True Colors has been certified double platinum by the RIAA and peaked at number four on the Billboard 200.
 It topped the Australian chart for four weeks and, in Japan, outsold She's So Unusual, although that was not the case in most countries.
 The album produced the singles "True Colors" (No. 1 Billboard Hot 100), "Change of Heart" (No. 3), "What's Going On" (No. 12), and "Boy Blue" (No. 71).
-Each single had a music video although the video for "Boy Blue" was just a live performance from her Zenith concert in Paris.
+Each single had a music video although the video for "Boy Blue" was just a live performance from her Le Zénith concert in Paris, France.
 According to Lauper's official website, the album was certified 4× Platinum in Australia and Platinum in Italy.
 The album sold around 7 million copies worldwide.